Today, we meet Dr Mike Banach, Technical Director at FlexEnable.

 1. Was science and engineering always your chosen career path?

 My undergraduate degree was in Materials Science and Engineering at the University of Cincinnati (UC).
-UC had a mandated internship program which was built into the engineering degree which meant I had a job requiring the practical application of engineering principles within a year of starting the degree.
+UC had a mandated internship program built into the engineering degree which meant I had a job requiring the practical application of engineering principles within a year of starting the degree.
 I fell in love with the problem-solving process and expanded on that during my doctorate degree at the University of Cambridge.

 2. How did you first become interested in organic electronics?